51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 In some cases, there are multiple pseudo-headers for a component.
 These are processed in order from providing most detail to least.

 ### Key
-- x= This value is required in order to determine the component.
+- x = This value is required in order to determine the component.
-- x*= This value is not required, but if provided will allow more detailed results.
+- x* = This value is not required, but if provided will allow more detailed results.
 - y and z = One of these values are required.
 Supplying y will enable a more accurate result and removes the need to supply z.

 |UA-CH header|Hardware|Platform|Browser/App|